|March 11th, 2021

 Approval Ratio is the critical challenge that comes in the High-Risk processing industry.
 It is a solution that works with a high decline ratio and can adversely impact the business.
 Thus, a business person should always work with a processor that offers a high approval ratio for card transactions.
 One should prefer to work with an acquirer or PSP from the same zone.
 Like, European Union Merchants should always choose processors from the EU or European Economic Area.
 It will help processors and even help the merchants relying upon credit cards.

 When an entrepreneur applies for a high-risk merchant account, he will submit the last six months’ processing history.
 Then, this document is checked for authenticity, and after then the data is analyzed.

 This is because the processing history helps the processor to understand the expected monthly sales volume, average ticket size, average chargeback, and average return percentage.

-It allows merchants to approach the processor and also give more focus on Alternative Mode of Payments.
+It allows merchants to approach the processor and also gives more focus on Alternative Modes of Payment.

 Rolling Reserves for Higher Merchant Risk Account

 The reserve amount gets applied to every transaction.
 In this case, the acquirer holds the amount for 180 days.
 The rolling reserve ranges from 5% to 10%.
 In many cases, the processor can also approve the fixed reserve amount.

 In rare cases, the processor is also liable to fix the reserve amount.
 It also means that the merchant can deposit the specific amount with the processor.
 It is said that the merchant gets a rolling reserve after 180 days post-closure of the account.